Thigh Lift Surgery With Sydney Plastic Surgeon Dr Ellis Choy

 Short walks around your home will assist with healing, as will adequate rest, often with the positioning of pillows to relieve pressure on the legs.
 Within a couple of days, you will be able to shower and wash your thighs, and a return to work or regular activities is possible within a few weeks.
 Gentle exercise can be commenced soon after.

 Swelling and bruising will slowly diminish and scarring will gradually fade during the ensuing months.
-After-care is monitored during follow-ups with Dr Choy, and any initial surgery trepidation will gradually be replaced by new-found confidence and appeal courtesy of your now great looking legs.
+After-care is monitored during follow-ups with Dr Choy to ensure proper healing and miminise the risk of side effects or complications such as bleeding or infection.